feathersui/feathersui-website/learn/haxe-openfl/build-hashlink.md

 title: Build a Feathers UI project as a HashLink VM desktop app
 layout: "docs.html"
 sidebarTitle: HashLink VM
+ogDescription: "Build for Windows, macOS, and Linux with Haxe and HashLink"
+ogImageURL: /img/feathersui-hashlink-og.png
 ---

 [Feathers UI](/) may be used to build desktop applications targeting the [HashLink](https://hashlink.haxe.org) virtual machine.